pimcore/demo-ecommerce/README.md

 $ bin/console assets:install --symlink --relative
 ```

+* If you want to use the AdvancedObjectSearchBundle, you need to make sure to have an elastic search instance available and update
+the config file `/app/config/pimcore/advancedobjectsearch/config.php` respectively.
+If not, you can deactivate the bundle to avoid problems when creating, updating or deleting objects.

 ## Useful Hints

 If MySQL cannot acceess your project folder due to permission issues, this might help: https://bbs.archlinux.org/viewtopic.php?id=227181